-The bank considered reverse stress testing scenarios based on property price declines since the bank's main business concentrates on secured lending collateralised by commercial and residential property.
+The bank considered reverse stress testing scenarios based on property price declines since the Bank's main business concentrates on secured lending collateralised by commercial and residential property.
 Such stresses would have direct effect on capital position due its effect on the ECL provision on the loan book as well as the revaluation deficit on branches and Head Office owned by the Bank.
-A decline in property prices by 60%, which is considered to be an extreme and highly unlikely event, would cause the Bank to have used up all CRD IV and PRA Buffers with just enough capital to keep the Total Capital Requirements.
+A decline in property prices by 80%, which is considered to be an extreme and highly unlikely event, would cause the Bank to have used up all CRD IV and PRA Buffers with just enough capital to keep the Total Capital Requirements.
 Any further decline would cause capital deficiency.
-The bank considers that in this reverse stress scenario KRIs would have been triggered and management actions would be taken to improve the capital position.

-The Bank has considered the key assumptions for its 2023 Budget in a prudent manner and applied stress testing to its financial forecasts.
+The Bank considers that in this reverse stress scenario KRIs would have been triggered and management actions would be taken to improve the capital position.
+The Bank has considered the key assumptions for its 2024 Budget in a prudent manner and applied stress testing to its financial forecasts.

-In conclusion, even under severe stress scenarios TBUK's high liquidity, robust capital base and focus on secured lending at cautious margins of collateral and debt serviceability give comfort to the Directors that TBUK has the resources to continue in business for the foreseeable future and that there is no material uncertainty regarding the going concern assumption.
+In conclusion, even under severe stress scenarios TBUK's strong liquidity position, robust capital base and focus on secured lending at cautious margins of collateral and debt serviceability give comfort to the Directors that TBUK has the resources to continue in business for at least 12 months from the date of issuing these financial statements and that there is no material uncertainty regarding the going concern assumption.
 The Directors concluded as a result of this assessment that it was appropriate for the Bank to adopt the going concern basis to prepare these financial statements.